oscardoudou/yelp-camp/readme.md

     ENV PORT=3000, IP=127.0.0.1
     could `curl localhost:3000/` in VM, but visit 192.168.1.100:3000 or : 8080 doesn't work
-3. change to bridge wont able to ssh, why?
+3. change to bridge wont able to ssh, why? because original 2nd adapter is host-only, used for host-only network.
+If you log in your vm via GUI, you could verify that you still have access to internet which is provided by (basic)NAT.
+But since you switch 2nd adapter from host-only to bridge, host can't see VM.
+Although I think it should work, probably need further configure, simply switch mode won't work.
 * workaround ENV IP=0.0.0.0,
 * add port forwarding in virtualbox setting then could hit vm's ip on host machine